Pilot Development Process

 - a completed "Coversheet for Program Projection, Implementation and Major Program Change" form (Attachment 2.3),

-- a completed "Proposal for New Program, Degree or Certificate" form (University Research Council (URC) Form), and
+- a completed "Proposal for Implementing New Degree, Option, Certificate, or Minor" form (Attachment 2.5), and

 - complete catalog copy.